smiga287/truth_table/README.md

-# Logic Table
+# Truth Table

-This program parses an infix logical expression and displays the interpretation of every valuation of the logical terms in a table a.k.a. tautology table
+This program parses an infix logical expression and displays the interpretation of every valuation of the logical terms in a table a.k.a. truth table

 I created the project because I found it tedious to check every possible variation by hand multiple times just to confirm I did a problem correctly in my Discrete Structures 1 class.
 I learned a lot about parsing and combinatorial algorithms, but I've learned the most about creating a modern `C++` project.